 Edlyn has a thriving commercial chancery practice and accepts instructions across all of Chambers’ practice areas, including commercial, civil fraud, company, partnership, insolvency, real estate and private client.
-She has appeared regularly led and unled in the High Court and the County Court including, on several occasions, on an urgent basis.
+She has appeared regularly led and unled in the High Court and the County Court.

 Edlyn read English Language and Literature at Balliol College, Oxford.
-She completed her GDL and BPTC at City, University of London, obtaining distinction and outstanding grades.
-She has also taught contract law on the City GDL course.
+She completed her GDL and BPTC at City, University of London, and has taught Contract Law on the City GDL course.
 She was called to the Bar as a Stephen Chapman Scholar, the Inner Temple’s second most prestigious award.

 -